 IBM provides programs that you can run to diagnose hardware problems and some software problems.
 Several utility programs that provide helpful information about your computer are also included.
-The user interface for running these diagnostic and utility programs is provided by Watergate Software PC-Doctor.
+The user interface for running these diagnostic and utility programs is provided by PC-Doctor.

 The IBM Enhanced Diagnostics program will isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
-The programs run independently of the operating system, and must be run either from CD or diskette.
-This method of testing is generally used when other methods are not available or have not been successful in isolating a problem suspected to be hardware related.
+These programs run independently of the operating system and are generally used when other methods are not available or have not been successful in isolating a problem suspected to be hardware related.